OWASP/www-project-developer-guide/draft/14-checklist/02-frameworks-libraries.md

 security-related design and implementation flaws.

-Refer to proactive control '[C2: Leverage Security Frameworks and Libraries][control2]' for more context from the 'OWASP Top 10 Proactive Controls' project.
+Refer to proactive control '[C2: Leverage Security Frameworks and Libraries][control2]' for more context from the 'OWASP Top 10 Proactive Controls' project, and use the checklist below as suggestions for the checklist that has been tailored for the individual project.

-#### Best practices
+#### Security Frameworks and Libraries

+* Ensure servers, frameworks and system components are running the latest approved versions and patches
 * Use libraries and frameworks from trusted sources that are actively maintained and widely used
 * Review all secondary applications and third party libraries to determine business necessity
 * Validate safe functionality for all secondary applications and third party libraries